influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/lastindexany.md

 ---

 The `strings.lastIndexAny()` function returns the index of the last instance of any specified characters in a string.
-If none of the specified characters are present, it returns `-1`.
+If none of the specified characters are present, the function returns `-1`.

 _**Output data type:** Integer_